-This is a Special Order item Special order items usually take 3-4 weeks for order fulfillment.
-We will provide you with a delivery estimate in 1 business day.
+Special order items usually take 1-4 weeks for order fulfillment.
+We will provide you with a delivery estimate within 1 business day.

 Please Note: Once we place this order with the manufacturer, it is not able to be cancelled, returned, or refunded.

 FMR Audio RNP Really Nice Preamp

 This is a Special Order item which usually take 3-4 weeks for order fulfillment.
 We will provide you with a delivery estimate in 1 business day.
 We are an authorized dealer.

 The Really Nice Pre-amp, the RNP, is a 1/3 rack two channel mic pre-amp that has relatively neutral sonics and is compatible with the RNC/RNLA.

 The RNP is a good addition to any studio looking for an clean, full-sounding mic pre-amp.

 These days, the trend is for microphones to increase their output signal levels while reducing their output noise levels.
 This means either employing a front-end pad and/or increasing the headroom of a mic pre.
 We decided to do the latter: at unity gain, the RNP 8380 has a clip point of +27.5dBu (almost 25Volts peak-to-peak)!
 Even with a hefty microphone output, the RNP8380 should take what your mics have to give.